 - 3 pound bag boneless, skinless chicken breast

 - 3-4 each large outer stalks of celery cut in large chunks include leaves and all

 - 2-3 each large carrots, scrubbed and cut in large chunks

 - 2 or 3 cloves garlic, peeled and left whole

 - generous amount fresh cracked pepper to taste

 - 4 ounces Better Than Bouillon Chicken Soup Base or more to taste

 - 1 Tbsp parsley or to taste

-Put chicken breasts (You can even start from frozen, I usually do!) celery, carrots, onion, garlic and a generous cracking of fresh black pepper.
+Put chicken breasts (You can even start from frozen, I usually do!) celery, carrots, onion, garlic and a generous cracking of fresh black pepper in a deep soup pot.
 No salt.
 Cover with enough cold water so it’s all submerged and simmer until the chicken is tender.
 From frozen, this will take about 2 hours or so but if it’s on longer, that’s ok too.
 The kitchen will smell great and the resulting broth makes a great base.

 Now let’s make it into a beautiful bowl of soup!